antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 DNX also relied on environment variables to set an "in use" version.
 That made it hard to use multiple .NET Core apps from the same command prompt.

-Those challenges provided us with a good idea of what we needed to resolve for RC2.
+Those challenges provided us with a set of issues to resolve as we started our .NET Core RC2 project.
+They were the impetus to building the .NET Core RC2 tools.

 The `dotnet` tool replaces the `dnx` and `dnu` tools that came with RC1.
 The `dnvm` tool doesn't have a replacement yet.
 That's something that might come in a later release.